-The parties to the agreement will conduct a brief survey once a quarter to measure the efficiency of local collective bargaining.
+The parties to the agreement will conduct a brief survey every six months to measure the level of local collective bargaining.
 The survey focuses on the progress of local collective bargaining negotiations to improve competitiveness, productivity and well-being at work, particularly in working hours-related questions.
 The federations engage in continuous negotiations to analyse possible defects and consider the measures required of the federations to rectify such defects.

-5.3.
+5.7.
 Development of pay system training

-The federations appoint a working group to revise pay system training and its materials by 30 June 2022, so that pay system working groups in companies are provided with multimode training tailored to the company's needs.
+The federations appoint a working group to revise pay system training and its materials by 30 June 2023, so that pay system working groups in companies are provided with multimode training tailored to the company's needs.
 Training may also be provided for a larger target group if necessary.

-5.4.
-Development of skills and competence in workplaces.
+5.8.
+Development of skills and competence in workplaces